Chris56974/Pethreon/README.md

 ### Recurring payments

 Implementing [recurring payments](https://ethereum.stackexchange.com/questions/49596) on Ethereum is not as easy as I thought it'd be.
 Running contracts at a later point in time is also [non-trivial](https://ethereum.stackexchange.com/questions/42).
-This is because in Ethereum, only EOA's "Externally Owned Accounts" (humans) can create transactions.
-A smart contract can't create a transaction at a later date, even if both parties want that to happen.
-Someone has to send a transaction into the smart contract at that later date.
-One cool way to do this is with [Ethereum Alarm Clock](https://www.ethereum-alarm-clock.com/) which is a decentralized service I might look at later.
-It's also worth noting that I can't run a transaction in the EVM forever either, I'd run out of gas.
-Which means I can't "wait for callback" in the EVM at a later date, if my understanding is correct.
+It's hard to create recurring transactions because in Ethereum, only EOAs "Externally Owned Accounts" (humans) can create transactions and NOT CAs "Contract Accounts" (aka smart contracts).
+This means I can't have a contract create a transaction every month to bill a user, I need a human to create a transaction every month to bill a user which defeats the point.
+"Instead of creating a transaction every month, can't you create a _single_ transaction that bills them every month?"
+I don't think so, because that transaction would have to sit in the EVM for months and months (which would be prohibitively expensive becaue it would bog down the network).
+There is a decentralized way of creating a transaction every month using [Ethereum Alarm Clock](https://www.ethereum-alarm-clock.com/) but I didn't bother looking into it.

 ### Security, profanity and offensive content

-I originally wanted creators to create their own landing page by storing all their details on the ethereum blockchain.
-Users could then grab all the landing page details from the blockchain and cache them locally (localstorage).
-The issue is, it's tricky to validate those landing page details.
-It feels like I just gave creators direct access to my database.
-Solidity is great at validating boolean logic and numbers (with require()), but text content seems much more difficult (creator bio, youtube links, etc).

-Some pitfalls I discovered are.
+I originally wanted creators to create their own landing page advertizing to doners, and store all the landing page details on the ethereum blockchain.
+The client would then fetch those details and cache them on the user's browser.
+I ran into a bunch of issues with this.
+I found that the data I wanted to store on the blockchain was far too expensive to store (images).
+It's also tricky to validate anything that isn't numbers in solidity (like text).
+There are also a whole host of security issues

-- People impersonating creators and wrongfully claiming donations on their behalf
+- People could easily impersonate as creators and wrongfully claim donations on their behalf
-- Creators posting offensive content or malicioius links/scripts on their landing page
+- Creators could easily post links to offensive or malicious content

-I could take a hybrid approach and introduce a server to validate input, but I've decided to compromise and stick to data that is easy to validate.
+I could take a hybrid approach and introduce a server to validate input, but I've decided to compromise and stick to a decentralized approach (and it's much easier).

 ### Multiple testing frameworks?